This topic is for women

 will get it.
 These are called risk factors.
 Risk factors

 that you cannot change include getting older and having changes to certain genes.
-Risk factors you can change include using certain types of
+Risk factors you may be able to change include using certain types of

-hormone therapy after menopause, being overweight, and not getting enough physical activity.1
+hormone therapy after menopause, being overweight, and not getting enough physical activity.

 But many women who have risk factors don't get breast cancer.
 And many women who get breast cancer don't have any